webrecorder/browsertrix-crawler/README.md

       --sizeLimit                           If set, save state and exit if size limit exceeds this value
                                                            [number] [default: 0]
+      --diskUtilization                     If set, save state and exit if disk utilization exceeds this percentage
+                                            value         [number] [default: 90]
       --timeLimit                           If set, save state and exit after ti me limit, in seconds
                                                            [number] [default: 0]